Scientific productivity as a random walk: Results

 While the simple model confirms that a change in variance is sufficient to produce a canonical trajectory in a two-stage career, real productivity trajectories may exhibit more than two stages.
 We therefore introduce a full model that decides on the number of career stages from the data, as well as the years spanned by each stage.
 To prevent overfitting to the data by adding overly many career stages, we regularize this model by fitting a productivity-dependent mode that allows greater shrinkage from high productivity values (see Supporting Information).

 In this model, initial productivity is drawn from an exponential distribution with rate $\widehat{\lambda}_0$, and we estimate the number and location of breakpoints between career stages.
-In each career stage $i$, we further fit both scale $\widehat{\alpha_i}$ and location slope $\widehat{\beta_i}$ for the Laplace distribution governing the change in productivity.
-These parameters can be accurately and computationally efficiently estimated from data, and we confirm this fact by recovering known parameters from simulated data (see Supporting Information~\ref{fig:recovers_simulations}).
+In each career stage $i$, we further fit both scale $\widehat{\alpha_i}$ and location slope $\widehat{\beta_i}$ for the Laplace distribution governing the change in productivity, such that the conditional probability of observing a change in productivity $\delta$ following a year with productivity $x$ is given by:

+These parameters can be accurately and efficiently estimated from data, and we confirm this fact by recovering known parameters, including career breakpoints, from simulated data (see Supporting Information).

 \textbf{Fitted parameters.} Despite the full model's increased complexity relative to the simplified model, its estimated parameters remain fully interpretable.
-The estimated career stages denote regimes with relatively similar productivity dynamics, meaning a relatively stable set of factors, both systematic and contingent, that influence a scientist's productivity.
+The estimated career stages denote regimes with similar productivity dynamics, meaning a relatively stable set of factors, both systematic and contingent, that influence a scientist's productivity.